Publication Date: March 29, 2017.

 Promdi Heart is a cute anthology with short stories from six different authors.
 There were lots of romantic moments I enjoyed.
 However, there were a few issues I had with a few of the stories, which is why I have a hard time deciding where between 3 and 4 planets my rating lands.
 I think the most accurate rating is 3.5 planets but I do think my favorite stories of the anthology were worth a very strong 4 planets.
 I would definitely recommend this anthology, especially if you love #romanceclass, but I would warn you that the word crazy and lunatic are used in an ableist way in two of the stories and that in one of the stories a bully falls in love with her victim, and though it’s resolved it’s still something potential readers should be aware of.
 I love how food and culture were woven into all of the stories, and it even made me a little hungry at times, so I think people will really appreciate that.

 Only the Beginning by C. P. Santi

 Only the Beginning is a cute and romantic short story.
 I thought it was lovely to see Andi and Martin get to know each other.
 We see their friendship and relationship grow through their regular meetings and through texts, which was a nice way to show time passing.
 The story is a typical enemies-to-friends-to-lovers story that I know many will appreciate.
 I enjoyed that we got to see so much about the city of Jimenez, its culture, and rich food.
 There were a lot of Filipino expressions and names I did not know, but that made me that much more eager to want to look it up and find out.
 Also, all the talk about donuts gave me a craving.
-I thought the whole part with “choose your own happiness” part could have been done differently since not everyone can choose their happiness due to mental illness and whatnot.
+I thought the whole part of “choose your own happiness” part could have been done differently since not everyone can choose their happiness due to mental illness and whatnot.
 I understand what the author wanted to say but it could have been expressed differently.

 Letters About a Boy by Ines Bautista-Yao